 - Graduate of a college of osteopathic medicine in the US or Canada accredited by the American Osteopathic Association (AOA).

 - Eligible for temporary resident licensure in the state of Florida.
-Eligibility requirements are listed here.
+Here is a list of temporary license eligibility requirements.

 - Medical school graduation within two years of potential start date.